 I love the idea of curling up with a good book and a big cup of coffee.. and a jumbo bakery-style muffin.
 Honestly, that's my idea of a perfect morning.
 The muffin just needs to be warm, perfectly soft yet dense, and just sweet enough.

 It's safe to say I have cracked the code on gluten free bakery-style muffins, and I am so excited to share it with you.
-Because if you've loved my zucchini, apple, double chocolate, or white chocolate raspberry muffins, this is the recipe for you.
+Because if you've loved my chocolate chip banana, cinnamon streusel, zucchini, double chocolate, or white chocolate raspberry muffins, this is the recipe for you.